-Different, fun hues are also available.
+Different, fun hues are available too.
 You can find kohlrabi plants for gardens that offer colorful variety for your vegetable larder.
 Purple varieties seem to be more resistant to cabbage worms and some other insects.
 Most of the green kohlrabi are fast growers and hardy in a variety of climates.
-Some colors to opt for might be:
+Some colors to opt for might be: Purple

 - Purple Vienna

 - White Vienna

 - Early White Vienna